mongodb-js/mongodb-js.github.io/CONTRIBUTING.md

 ### Sublime Text 2/3 Plugins

-If you use Sublime Text as your editor, you may find these plugins useful:
+If you use Sublime Text as your editor, you may find these plugins from [Sublime Package Control](https://packagecontrol.io/installation) useful:

-- [Sublime Package Control](https://packagecontrol.io/installation) one package to rule them all.
 - [jsfmt](https://packagecontrol.io/packages/jsfmt) a sublime plugin for [jsfmt](http://rdio.github.io/jsfmt/).
 Helps to keep a consistent code style for your JavaScript.
 [Install via Package Control](https://github.com/ionutvmi/sublime-jsfmt#installation)
 - [SublimeLinter-jshint](https://packagecontrol.io/packages/SublimeLinter-jshint) a sublime plugin for the language-agnostic [SublimeLinter](https://packagecontrol.io/packages/SublimeLinter) plugin, using [jshint](http://jshint.com/).
 Checks for common mistakes and problems in your JavaScript code, like globally defined variables, missing semicolons, etc. Make sure to follow the installation steps listed on the [website](https://packagecontrol.io/packages/SublimeLinter-jshint).
 - [Jade](https://packagecontrol.io/packages/Jade) Syntax highlighing for .jade files (html templates)